michal-bures/konkr_web/index.md

 * adding more character to the game (proceduraly generated names for the kingdoms, assign name and basic lore to each faction)
 * a basic multiplayer "metagame" (scoreboards, daily/weekly challenges)

-After that I'll be experimenting with the gameplay formula and expanding it in whichever ways turn out to be most fun.
-Just for an example, here are some possible directions I've been considering:
+After that I'll be experimenting with the gameplay formula and expanding it in whichever ways turn out to be most fun (possible directions include diplomacy, terrain, natural events, more complex warfare and even rpg elements).

-* add diverse gameplay affecting "terrain" features (mountain ranges, volcanoes, forests, ...)
-* slightly different playstyle for each faction (unique units/bonuses etc.)
-* basic diplomacy and relations (trust, grudges) between kingdoms
-* map editor, replay sharing
-* hand crafted challenge missions in the form of story-driven singleplayer campaign
-* actual real-time multiplayer

-*Again, feel free to contact me on <a href="mailto:mike@konkr.io">mike@konkr.io</a> if you have any feedback or wish to be updated on future developments!*
+*Feel free to contact me on <a href="mailto:mike@konkr.io">mike@konkr.io</a> if you have any feedback or wish to be updated on future developments!
+You can also just leave a comment right below.*